Miguel Algarín: Early years

-Algarín was born in Santurce, Puerto Rico, and was educated and raised in a culturally-minded household.
-The love for all things involving culture always prevailed in his family.
-His family and he migrated to the Lower East Side of Manhattan in New York City in 1950.
-While there he received both his primary and secondary education.
-Algarín went on to study English at the University of Wisconsin (B.A., 1963) and Pennsylvania State University (M.A., 1965).
-He then received his PhD in comparative literature at Rutgers University.
-Teaching English at Brooklyn College and New York University, he developed a love and understanding of the works of Shakespeare.
-Shakespeare's antique tales were the force which motivated Algarín to strive to one day have a place of his own where he could tell the story of where he lives.
-Eventually, Algarín became a professor of Shakespeare, creative writing, and United States ethnic literature at Rutgers University.
+Algarín was born in Santurce, Puerto Rico, and grew up in a culturally rich household that fostered a deep appreciation for the arts.
+In 1950, he and his family migrated to the Lower East Side of Manhattan in New York City, where he completed both his primary and secondary education.
+Algarín then pursued his studies in English, earning a B.A. from the University of Wisconsin in 1963 and an M.A. from Pennsylvania State University in 1965.
+He later obtained his Ph.D. in comparative literature from Rutgers University.
+While teaching English at Brooklyn College and New York University, Algarín developed a profound love for the works of Shakespeare.
+The timeless tales of Shakespeare inspired him to create a space where he could share the stories of his own community.
+Eventually, he became a professor of Shakespeare, creative writing, and United States ethnic literature at Rutgers University.

-In 1973, Algarín was using the living room of his apartment in Manhattan as a gathering place for poets and artists.
-By 1975, there were so many poets and artists gathering and reciting their works in the apartment, that Algarín decided to look for a more comfortable location.
+In 1973, Algarín began hosting gatherings for poets and artists in the living room of his Manhattan apartment.
+By 1975, the number of attendees had grown significantly, prompting him to seek a more suitable venue for these creative gatherings.